hs-esslingen-it-security/hses-legacy-microsegmentation-vpn/README.md

 - Run the 📓 `notebook.ipynb` to explore the PoC logic.
 - Deploy the provided Docker network to replicate the 📁 `PoC/`.

-## Upcoming improvements:
-- [ ] Update scripts (wireguard)

-[1]: A. P. Mathur and N. O. Tippenhauer, "SWaT: a water treatment testbed for research and training on ICS security," 2016 International Workshop on Cyber-physical Systems for Smart Water Networks (CySWater), Vienna, Austria, 2016, pp. 31-36, doi: 10.1109/CySWater.2016.7469060.